github-jimjim/Jomfish-Source-Code/README.md

 - **Version 2.0**: The second version of Jomfish, which has only simple commands that are needed to work.
 - **Version 4.0**: Has a better evaluation and is slightly better than sunfish and Walleye

-**Note**: The latest version (Jomfish 10) is not included in this repository.
-Only the earlier versions are available.

 ## Features

 - **Version 2.0**: